gem-pasteur/macsylib/doc/source/user_guide/outputs.rst

 .. note::

   In this `unordered` search mode, there is no notion of order or distance of the components along the replicon.
-The clustering step is skipped by MacSyFinder, and it is therefore "only" checked for each type of system being searched whether there is the genetic potential to fulfil its model definition.
+The clustering step is skipped by MacSyLib, and it is therefore "only" checked for each type of system being searched whether there is the genetic potential to fulfil its model definition.

 .. _all_systems_txt_unordered: